The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Introduction

 We also verify experimentally\footnote{The code to reproduce the numerical experiments is available at: \url{https://github.com/lchizat/2025-hidden-width-deep-resnet/}} in basic settings that all our predicted rates and phase diagrams are tight in their dependency in $L,M$ and $D$ and the residual scale.

-\paragraph{Organization} The contributions for general ResNets are presented in Section~\ref{sec:limit-1} (for the feature learning regime) and Section~\ref{sec:NTODE} (for the lazy-ODE regime) and their proofs are in Section~\ref{sec:proof-generic}.
+\paragraph{Organization} The contributions for general ResNets are presented in Section~\ref{sec:limit-1} for the MLU regime and Section~\ref{sec:NTODE} for the lazy-ODE regime, and their proofs are together in Section~\ref{sec:proof-generic}.
 The contributions for ResNets with 2LP blocks are presented in Section~\ref{sec:scaling-D} and their proofs are in Section~\ref{sec:proof-2LP}.